-Figure 6.57: the cross-validation output upon completion
+Figure 5.18: the cross-validation output upon completion

 This cross-validation job took about two minutes to run.
 As your jobs grow, you may wish to explore parallel processing with the n_jobs parameter to see whether it's possible to speed up the search.
-Using n_jobs=-1 and omitting the pre_dispatch option so the default is used, we were able to achieve a run-time of 52 seconds, compared to a 2-minute runtime with serial processing as shown here.
+Using n_jobs=-1, one can achieve a run-time of less than a minute, compared to a 2-minute runtime with serial processing as shown here.
 However, with parallel processing, you won't be able to see the output of each individual model fitting operation as shown in Figure 5.30.

 Put the results of the grid search in a pandas DataFrame.
 Use this code to put the results in a DataFrame: